 - If you install a tax credit in 2021, your tax credit is 22%

 - Dec.
 31, 2021 is the end of the program unless Congress extends the deadline.

 If you’ve been thinking about going solar, there’s no better time than the present.
 You’ll save money on your electric bill and increase the value of your home, with the added benefit of working to save the environment.

-If you’re ready to go solar, contact the experts at Solar Panel Quotes to find out how much money you can save.
+If you’re ready to go solar, find out how much money you can save.